siavava/portfolio/content/projects/systems/50-tse.md

 `pagedir_init` stamps with a `.crawler` sentinel so the later stages can confirm they were handed a real crawl.

-**The index is an inverted map.** The indexer walks that directory and, for each word `normalizeWord` lowercases out of a page, updates an `index_t`, a `hashtable_t` mapping each word to a `counters_t` that tallies $(\mathit{docID} \to \mathit{count})$. `index_print` serializes it
+The indexer inverts those pages into a map.
+It walks that directory and, for each word `normalizeWord` lowercases out of a page, updates an `index_t`, a `hashtable_t` mapping each word to a `counters_t` that tallies $(\mathit{docID} \to \mathit{count})$. `index_print` serializes it